 Benefits of Broad Collision Coverage

 Broad collision is the best form of collision in the no-fault state of Michigan.
-Also available are standard collision, limited collision, and no collision.
+Also available are a standard collision, limited collision, and no collision.
 If you are looking for the best car insurance coverage in the state of Michigan, broad collision is the most comprehensive coverage available.

 - Covers physical damage to your vehicle due to an accident with another vehicle or other inanimate object

 - Your policy always covers you, so you do not have to deal with someone else’s insurance carrier.

 - Broad collision deductible only applies to at-fault accidents.
 So, you can increase your deductible to reduce costs, while still getting a zero deductible on not-at-fault accidents.